jacobhaap/site/public/pages/events.md

 ## >_ Jacob Haap - Events

 ```
-A history of all the events I have been to.
+A history of my events and speaking engagements.
 ```

 [`/home`](/) - [`/about`](/about) - [`/info`](/info) - [`/contact`](/contact)